University of Georgia, Ph.D. Sociology

-In current research, Dr. Burt investigates how social forces shape changes in impulsivity and sensation seeking during adolescence, building on recent work highlighting adolescence as a second sensitive period for change—one of vulnerability and opportunity.
-With the support of a MRSD K01 award from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (2018-2023), she is studying genomics and biostatistics to incorporate gene-environment interplay (especially epigenetic mechanisms of embodiment) into her research program.
+In the current research, Dr. Burt investigates how social forces shape changes in impulsivity and sensation-seeking during adolescence, building on recent work highlighting adolescence as a second sensitive period for change—one of vulnerability and opportunity.
+With the support of an MRSD K01 award from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (2018-2023), she is studying genomics and biostatistics to incorporate gene-environment interplay (especially epigenetic mechanisms of embodiment) into her research program.

-Dr. Burt has a longstanding research interest in sex differences and how these differences are shaped by gender as a social force, and the ways in which law and social policies reflect, reinscribe, or challenge these differences.
+Dr. Burt has a longstanding research interest in sex differences, how these differences are shaped by gender as a social force, and the ways in which law and social policies reflect, reinscribe or challenge these differences.
 In a recent article in Feminist Criminology, she scrutinizes the US Equality Act (HR5) and in so doing raises concerns about the implications of sex and gender (identity) in the law.

 Her research has been published in various outlets, including the American Journal of Sociology, American Sociological Review, Criminology, Journal of Health and Social Behavior, Social Forces, Social Problems, and Justice Quarterly.

 Dr. Burt comes to GSU from the University of Washington after having spent the last several years as an Associate Professor in the Department of Sociology and an affiliate of the Center for Studies in Demography and Ecology and the Center for Statistics and the Social Sciences.
 Dr. Burt was the recipient of the Ruth Shonle Young Scholar Award from the American Society of Criminology in 2014.